james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

   name: material
 ```

-- Do `mkdocs serve` to launch the site
+- Type `mkdocs serve` to launch the site
 - Check the site at [http://localhost:8000](http://localhost:8000)

 ---

-## 5. Add Yaml Schema Validation
+## Add Yaml Schema Validation

-!!! example "Section Metadata"

-    **:material-video-box: Recording Type**: Screencast

-    **:material-text-box: Description**: Add MkDocs Material Yaml Schema Validation

-    **:octicons-git-branch-16: Demo Branch**: `N/A`

-- Explain that to activate most of the useful features in MkDocs Material, we need to make a few changes to the `mkdocs.yml` file… making these changes is much easier with the help of YAML schema validation.
+To activate most of the useful features in MkDocs Material, we need to make changes to the `mkdocs.yml` file.
+Making these changes is much easier with the help of [YAML schema validation](https://squidfunk.github.io/mkdocs-material/schema.json).

-- Install the `Yaml` plugin within Extensions
-    - Plugin can also be found on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)
+- Within the **Extensions** tab of Visual Studio Code, install the [Red Hat VS Code Yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.
 - In VsCode open `settings.json`.

+???+ tip "How to open `settings.json` in :material-microsoft-visual-studio-code: Visual Studio Code"
-You can open this by clicking on settings in the bottom left gear icon, then clicking the document icon in the top right.
+    You can open `settings.json` by clicking the :gear: **gear** icon in the bottom left, then clicking the :page_facing_up: **document** icon in the top right.
-- Add the following at the bottom:
+- Add the following at the bottom of the `settings.json` file:

 ```json title="settings.json"
   "yaml.schemas": {